3 Lab 3: Working with vector attributes

 Good job, we have now finished our first guided tour of vector attributes.
 We will revisit it in the next lab, when we also learn about geometry-based selections.

-Make sure you have a go at the independent exercise below, to make sure you feel comfortable with attribute selections, calculations and summaries.
+Make sure you have a go at the independent exercise below, to confirm you feel comfortable with attribute selections, calculations and summaries.
 You will keep using these skills for the rest of the module (and your GIS life).

 3.7 Independent Exercise